 Check this one from Amazon Basics, for instance, which would be just right for a single patio sofa.

 Need something much larger?
-Go for the gigantic King Do Way cover, which can protect everything from outdoor sofa sets to dining tables.
+Go for this gigantic cover, which can protect everything from outdoor sofa sets to dining tables at an affordable price.

 Function Over Form